Partnerships & interoperability

 - Pick a pattern from the tables above (commercial path, technical pattern, or both).

-- Contact us via email with your zone(s), proposed pattern, and a short summary.
+- Contact us through SELF App Settings → Contact Us with your zone(s), proposed pattern, and a short summary.

-We review every enquiry against the Interop Profile principles.
+We review every inquiry against the proposed Interop Profile principles.
 Zone 2 pilots are scoped narrowly: one named workload, explicit user consent, ciphertext or client-side-only data paths.
 Zone 1 pilots are scoped as commercial agreements without product integration unless Zone 2 is also in scope.

 Related documentation